ministryofjustice/security-guidance/docs/system-lockdown-and-hardening-standard.md

 The following external reference sources provide a good source of information on IT system hardening and secure system configuration.

-### CPNI
+### NSPA

-CPNI provides general information on security IT systems including advice on how to build secure systems: [https://www.cpni.gov.uk/cyber-security](https://www.cpni.gov.uk/cyber-security).
+NSPA provides general information on security IT systems including advice on how to build secure systems: [https://www.npsa.gov.uk/cyber-security](https://www.npsa.gov.uk/cyber-security).

 ### NIST